This article is corrected and simplified,17 Sept. 2018

 If you must work outside these limits

 Too Clear Water: Since clear water means weak signals, averaging of multiple scans helps smooth the results.
 This can be done even after data collection, so relax!
+But when signals are weak, you must be especially careful with cleaning and background measurements.

-Too Turbid Water: When the particle concentration is too high (i.e. likely multiple scattering), we recommend installing a Path Reduction Module (PRM) in the optics.
+Too Turbid Water: When the particle concentration is too high (i.e. likely to create multiple scattering), we recommend installing a Path Reduction Module (PRM) in the optics.
 For the LISST-200X, this reduces the optical path by 80%, i.e. from 25mm to 5mm.
 It results in a 5X increase in upper working limit.
 For details on the PRM, click here.
 How would you know if a PRM is needed before a field experiment?
 If you think concentration is likely to be high (say ~200 micro-l/l), then be safe, use it.
 You only give up the low-end of measurable concentrations.

 Revised 17 Sept.
 2018